Extremal statistics for a one-dimensional Brownian motion with a reflective boundary: Introduction

 So far, most of previous studies were paid their attentions to the EVS of the stochastic process without confinement.
 However, in many practical situations, the stochastic process takes place in a confined geometry.
 For example, the range of animal foraging can get constrained by natural or human-built obstacles, such as a river, mountains, urban areas, roads, and so on.
 A planar Brownian motion in the presence of an infinite reflective wall was studied \cite{chupeau2015convex,chupeau2015mean}.
 It was shown that the presence of the wall breaks the isotropy of the process and induces a non-trivial effect on the convex hull of the Brownian motion.
-Very recently, a Brownian particle in a $d$-dimensional ball with radius $R$ with reflecting boundaries was considered, and the statistics of the maximum displacement $M_x(t)$ of along the $x$-direction at time $t$ was studied.
+Very recently, a Brownian particle in a $d$-dimensional ball with radius $R$ with reflecting boundaries was considered, and the statistics of the maximum displacement $M_x(t)$ of along the $x$-direction at time $t$ was studied \cite{de2022statistics}.
 It was shown the distribution of the fluctuation $(M_x(t)-R)/R$ in the long-time limit exhibits a rich variety of behaviors depending on the dimension $d$.
-In a recent e-print \cite{kay2023extreme}, the authors studied that EVS of a one-dimensional Brownian motion in the presence of a permeable barrier when starting a position infinitely approaching the barrier.
+In a very recent work \cite{kay2023extreme}, the authors studied that EVS of a one-dimensional Brownian motion in the presence of a permeable barrier when starting a position infinitely approaching the barrier.
 They derived the joint distribution of the maximum displacement $M(t)$ and the time $t_m$ at the maximum is reached, from which the marginal distributions of $M(t)$ and $t_m$ were also obtained.
+It was also reported that the confinement produces a profound impact on the first-passage properties of the fractional Brownian motion \cite{PhysRevE.99.032106} and the ergodicity of heterogeneous diffusion \cite{cherstvy2014ageing}.